Vulnerability Management

 3. Software and Asset Management

-Administrative Regulations on Computer and Network Use 6006 sets forth usage policies for critical technologies that include e-mail usage and Internet usage and define proper use of these technologies.
+Administrative Procedure 3720: Computer and Network Use sets forth usage policies for critical technologies that include e-mail usage and Internet usage and defines the proper use of these technologies.
 District IT may also issue mobile devices (such as laptops or removable storage devices) and will maintain a list of issued devices and personnel with access to assist in determining the owner, contact information, and purpose.

 District IT and campus IT will maintain a list of company-approved products and software.